What Does Vybar Do in Candles? (Scent Throw, Finish, Dosage & Fixes)

-If your candles look translucent, sweat fragrance, or show mottling, Vybar is one of the more targeted common candle additives people reach for.
+If a paraffin or paraffin-forward candle looks translucent, sweats fragrance, or sets with an uneven finish, Vybar is one of the more targeted common candle additives to test.
 It works by tightening the wax structure, which changes how light scatters, how oils sit in the wax, and how the surface sets as it cools.
 Used lightly, it can give a smoother, more opaque finish and steadier performance, but too much can create a plastic sheen, muted top notes, and brittle edges.
-A simple dose-by-wax approach plus consistent temperature and burn testing is the difference between “helpful” and “why did I ruin this batch?”
+A simple dose-by-wax approach plus consistent temperature and burn testing is what separates a useful adjustment from an over-structured batch.

 What does Vybar do in candles?